saymrwulf/stable-baselines3/notes.md

 2024-02-16T21:45:00 - Trying out boneh-franklin approach for IBE (ref.
 2003 paper) (stable-baselines3)
-2024-02-16T22:30:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2024-02-22T05:56:00 - Implementing approach from a new paper read last night (stable-baselines3)
+2024-02-16T22:30:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2024-02-22T05:56:00 - Implementing approach from a new paper read last night (stable-baselines3) 2024-02-22T17:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)